jw-12138/r2-uploader-example-worker/readme.md

-This is an example worker for the R2 Uploader, you can use the code in the dist directly, or build the code yourself.
+This is an example worker for the R2 Uploader, you can use the code in the `./dist` folder directly, or build the code yourself.

 ### Requirements